GwendolyneFreddy/butchery/README.md

 Secondary objectives are:

-- Allow players to fight in a big room or large space because it is really boring and frustrating to fight in a corridor, especially in BG2.
+- Allow players to achieve 'epic' fights in large rooms or spaces because it is really boring and frustrating to fight in a corridor, especially in BG2.
 - Bring BG2 as close as possible to a *Dungeon crawler* game.
 - Difficulty level scaling: difficulty will be adjusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu. (more details <a href="#components">below</a>)
 - Spice up many battles by turning them into 'butchery fights', with a few spawns and respawns.